WOOSEUNGHOON/Centris-public/README.md

 * We recommend a minimum of 32 GB RAM to utilize a large amount of OSS datasets for component identification.

 ### Running Centris

+If you have problems related to path information, try testing with absolute paths.

 #### OSSCollector (src/osscollector/)

 1. Collect git clone URLs (will be contained in the component DB) into a single file, as shown in the [sample](https://github.com/WOOSEUNGHOON/Centris-public/blob/main/src/osscollector/sample) file.